drazdra/UNN/README.md

 Now let's get back to what actually happens.

 As the V matrix extracts the traits it knows per token, from a pair of tokens we get two rows of numbers.
 What do we do with these?
 We:
- - multiply each of these numbers by the factor of "relatedness"/compatibility found by our Q/K comparisons<br>
+ - Multiply each of these numbers by the factor of relatedness-compatibility found by our Q/K comparisons<br>
    That is, for target token #2 and donor token #1:<br>
       &nbsp;&nbsp;V1 * comparison of Q2 and K1<br>
       &nbsp;&nbsp;V2 * comparison of Q2 and K2<br>
- - simply sum the resulting numbers of the two rows axis by axis.
-Yes, we just put one list of numbers over another and sum their values
+ - Simply sum the resulting numbers of the two rows axis by axis.
+Yes, we just put one list of numbers over another and sum their values.

 And here we are - having an updated trait sum, a new figure.
 It has the same amount of axes, as we only summed the individual columns.